Setting up a business in France

 Employing workers is expensive in France.
 If you want to take on employees bear in mind that you will have to pay social charges for your staff in addition to the social charges for your company.
 This means that you have to pay employees a net salary plus a further 75 percent in employers and employees’ contributions (companies pay the employee contributions).

-Workers are well protected by labour law in France so you should get professional advice on drawing up contracts, working conditions and employment law.
+Workers are well protected by labour law in France so you should get professional advice on drawing up employment contracts, working conditions (French working time and leave) and employment law.

 How to prepare a French invoice (facture)